The Simultaneous Assignment Problem: Tractable Cases

+\begin{corollary} The weighted, capacitated hierarchical $b$-matching problem is solvable in strongly polynomial time even when both \emph{lower} and upper bounds are given on the capacities of the edges and on the degree sums in each member of the laminar family. \end{corollary}

-Note that Theorem~\ref{thm:bidirPolytope} gives a description of the convex hull of the integral points of~(\ref{lp:degLpExtension}).
-Substituting variables $y$ and $z$, this in turns implies a description of the convex hull of the integer points of~(\ref{lp:degLp}) when $\mc H$ is locally laminar.
-The set of these constraints will be referred to as \textit{projected blossom inequalities} and they will be denoted by $\mathcal B$.
+Note that Theorem~\ref{thm:simultan:bidirPolytope} gives a description of the convex hull of the integer points of~(\ref{lp:simultan:degLpExtension}).
+Substituting variables $y$ and $z$, this in turn implies a description of the convex hull of the integer points of~(\ref{lp:simultan:degLp}) when $\mc H$ is locally laminar.
+These constraints will be referred to as \emph{projected blossom inequalities}.

-\begin{theorem} If $\mc H$ is locally laminar, then~(\ref{lp:degLp}) extended with the projected blossom inequalities describes the convex hull of simultaneous assignments. \end{theorem}
+\begin{theorem} If $\mc H$ is locally laminar, then~(\ref{lp:simultan:degLp}) extended with the projected blossom inequalities describes the convex hull of simultaneous assignments. \end{theorem}

-The projected blossom inequalities can also be used to strengthen~(\ref{lp:degLp})~even if $\mc H$ is not laminar.
-Namely, one can add the projected blossom inequalities to~(\ref{lp:degLp})~for all $F\subseteq E$.
-Formally, let
+The projected blossom inequalities can be used to strengthen~(\ref{lp:simultan:degLp})~if $\mc H$ is not locally laminar.
+Namely, one can add the projected blossom inequalities to~(\ref{lp:simultan:degLp})~for all $F\subseteq E$ for which $\mc H$ becomes locally laminar when restricted to $F$:

-where $\mathcal B(F)$ denotes the set of projected blossom inequalities for $F\subseteq E$.
-By Theorem~\ref{thm:locallyLaminarPolytope}, $(LP1^*)$ becomes integral when the problem is restricted to a locally-laminar edge set.
-The integrality gap of this strengthened linear program will be investigated in Section~\ref{sec:apx}.
+where $\mathcal B(F)$ denotes the set of projected blossom inequalities when the problem is restricted to $F\subseteq E$.
+By Theorem~\ref{thm:simultan:locallyLaminarPolytope}, (\ref{lp:simultan:degLpStrong}) becomes integer when the problem is restricted to a locally laminar edge set.
+The integrality gap of this strengthened linear program will be investigated in Section~\ref{sec:simultan:apx}.